 The New Prints 2018/Winter submission period has ended.
 The next call will be for New Prints 2018/Summer.

-In 2017, IPCNY launched the New Prints Artist Development Initiative as part an ongoing effort to deepen the New Prints program's value for exhibiting artists.
+In 2017, IPCNY launched the New Prints Artist Development Program as part an ongoing effort to deepen the New Prints program's value for exhibiting artists.

 Artists selected for New Prints exhibition will also be invited to apply for three opportunities to receive further training, guidance, and exposure for their printmaking practice: